5 Metrics to Track for Your Self Storage Website

 When we talk about a funnel, we’re referring to an overview of the number of people that start renting a unit and the number that move on to each stage of your rental flow.

 Basically, this funnel completion metric will help you figure out how effective your online rentals are.
-In this metric, you’re not just measuring the quality of your total web traffic: you’re looking at only visitors that chose to start renting, meaning they’re highly likely to be on the market for a storage unit.
+In this metric, you’re not just measuring the quality of your total web traffic: you’re looking at only visitors who chose to start renting, meaning they’re highly likely to be on the market for a storage unit.

 So, how well did your website’s rental flow capture that need and turn it into a rented unit?